avaneev/biteopt/README.md

 `test2.cpp` is a convergence test for all available functions.
 Performs many optimization attempts on all functions.
-Prints various performance information, including percentage of rejected attempts (rejection rate).
+Prints various performance information, including per-function and per-attempt success rates.

 `test3.cpp` is a convergence test for multi-dimensional functions with random axis rotations and offsets.